julianlam/feps/fep/ef61/fep-ef61.md

 GET https://social.example/.well-known/apgateway/did:key:z6MkrJVnaZkeFzdQyMZu1cgjg7k1pZZ6pvBQ7XJPt4swbTQ2/path/to/object
 ```

-ActivityPub objects identified by `ap://` URLs can be stored on multiple servers simultaneously.
+ActivityPub objects identified by 'ap' URIs can be stored on multiple servers simultaneously.

-If object identified by `ap://` URL is stored on the server, it MUST return a response with status `200 OK` containing the requested object.
+If object identified by 'ap' URI is stored on the server, it MUST return a response with status `200 OK` containing the requested object.
 The value of a `Content-Type` header MUST be `application/ld+json; profile="https://www.w3.org/ns/activitystreams"`.

-If object identified by `ap://` URL is not stored on the server, it MUST return `404 Not Found`.
+If object identified by 'ap' URI is not stored on the server, it MUST return `404 Not Found`.

 If object is not public, the server MUST return `404 Not Found` unless the request has a HTTP signature and the signer is allowed to view the object.